 - Repot Christmas cactus into a pot only slightly larger than the current container.
 Be sure the container has a drainage hole in the bottom.
 Although Christmas cactus likes moisture, it will soon rot if the roots are deprived of air.

-- Remove the plant from its pot, along with the surrounding soil ball, and then gently loosen the roots.
-If the potting mix is compacted, water the plant lightly to remove the soil around the roots.
-Don’t overwater because the plant may develop root rot.
+- Remove the plant from its pot, along with the surrounding soil ball, and gently loosen the roots.
+If the potting mix is compacted, gently wash it away from the roots with a little water.

-- Replant the Christmas cactus in the new pot so the top of the root ball is about an inch below the rim of the pot.
+- Replant the Christmas cactus in the new pot so the top of the root ball is about an inch (2.5 cm.) below the rim of the pot.
 Fill in around the roots with fresh potting mix and pat the soil lightly to remove air pockets.
+Water it moderately.

 - Put the plant in a shady location for two or three days, then resume the plant's normal care routine.